-Working for Women (W4W) partners with these nonprofits, which we’ve identified as being among the best nonprofit organizations that help women and the best charities for women in general.
+Working for Women (W4W) partners with these nonprofits, which we’ve identified as being among the best nonprofit organizations that support women in business.

 New Women New Yorkers (NWNY), founded in 2014, provides immigrant women with training, resources, and support to help them secure their first paying, fulfilling job in the NYC workforce or to pursue higher education.
 New Women New Yorkers also offers a safe, transformative space where immigrant women can build community, experience and demonstrate leadership, and share their stories.
 To date, a total of 170 immigrant women have participated in NWNY workforce development programs.

 Looking to the future, NWNY wants to expand their outreach reach to immigrant women and provide more opportunities for them to interact professionally through partnerships with industry.
 W4W wants to help NWNY build a direct system of referrals for graduates to jobs, internships, training programs, and other professional development opportunities; and, increase outreach to marginalized immigrant women.

 Bottomless Closet, established in 1999, serves disadvantaged New York City women in preparing for job interviews and supporting their entry or reentry into the workforce.
 The women come from diverse backgrounds and experiences including women who are on public assistance, formerly incarcerated, single mothers, survivors of domestic violence, and women living in shelters.
 The services offered include the selection of high quality interview attire, 1:1 resume review/ preparation and interview coaching as well as a broad workshop curriculum that promotes professional development, financial management and personal enrichment.
 Since its beginnings, Bottomless Closet has had over 35,000 client interactions.
 This year, Bottomless Closet hopes to serve 2,400 women.
 Their clients say Bottomless Closet is the key factor to their success.